scvalex/ltc/docs/presentation/presentation.md

 \item Since the nodes have made diverging changes to the data, we need to reconcile them somehow.
-But to do this, we'd like to have a bit more information about the state of the world.
+But to do this, we'd like to have a bit more information about the state of the world and we need to be a bit careful about what changes to the data we can make.

+\end{itemize}

+}

+#

+\begin{center}
+  \textsc{\large Introducing} \textsc{\LARGE LTc}\\[0.5cm]
+  \textsc{\large A replicated data store for high-latency disconnected environments}
+\end{center}

+\note{

+\begin{itemize}

+\item We wrote LTc to solve this problem in the aforementioned environments.
+LTc is a replicated data store for high-latency disconnected environments.
+We're now going to talk about LTc's replication mechanism and how it tries to achieve master-master replication.

 \end{itemize}